Quick Search:

 Filter

-• After upgrading your account to a premium account, you will enjoy faster transfer speed compared to the free account because MultCloud supports 10 threads to transfer your files at once.
+• After upgrading your account to a premium account, you will enjoy faster transfer speed compared to the free account because MultCloud supports 10 threads to transfer your files at once, and all premium features.

 • As long as the task starts, you can close the page and even shut down your PC because MultCloud can run your task in the background.